Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

 In 1912 Ronald Charteris founded the All British Engine Company in Hersham, Surrey with Granville Bradshaw as chief engineer, and later changed the name to A.B.C.
 Motors, Ltd. During the Great War they produced horizontally opposed twins for Sopwith, and used a development of this engine in a motorcycle in 1918, pre-empting the BMW design by several years.
 (Bradshaw was not amused by BMW's use of his design and took them to task in 1926.
 This would not be the last time BMW "acquired" a British inventor's design.)

 The Sopwith Aviation-built ABC flat-twin was a 398cc ohv with wet sump lubrication and a four speed gearbox.
 It was a very advanced motorcycle which sported a duplex cradle frame, front and rear suspension and internal expanding drum brakes.
 Gnome & Rhone produced an improved 493cc version of this machine under license until 1925.

-Bradshaw engines included an oil cooled 350cc engine and the Omega rotary.
+Bradshaw engines included oil-cooled singles and HO twins, and the Omega rotary.

 There is an article by Roy Bacon on the very unconventional Omega here:

-There is a fairly humorous account by Patrick Head of testing one of
+micapeak.com/winona/strange/omega.html, and a fairly humorous account by Patrick Head about testing one of these engines here:

 Fri Oct 05 2012